What Does the Best Resume Look Like in 2023

 Seems to be the easiest part of your functional resume, right?
 Well, it’s a bit more difficult than you think.
 What job title should you put if you’re a creative type or unemployed?

 Or, should it be for the position you’re hoping to land?
-If your skills match with the position then go with a standard title—artist, copywriter, teacher.
+If your skills match the position, then go with a standard title—artist, copywriter, or teacher.

 Need more information on what job title to put on your functional resume?
 Read our guide: 450 Job Titles that Work on a Resume & Job Hunt [Current & Desired!]